acandael/actionmaker-v2/src/content/activities/en/stroppentocht.md

 description: 'This tour is made for lovers of Ghent.
 It is a tour through the city center of Ghent with tasks and activities.'
 image: 'stroppentocht/stroppentocht-1.jpg'
 categories: ['outdoor', 'cultureel']
-duration: '+/- 3h'
-groupSize: 'Maximum 25 participants per animator'
+duration: '2 - 5 hours'
+groupSize: '6 - 150 people'
 availability: 'All year round'
 features:
-  - 'Photo rally: Patershol'
+  - 'Photo hunt: Patershol'
   - 'Urban Golf: Vrijdagsmarkt'
+  - 'Learn Ghent expressions with semaphore alphabet'
   - 'Graffiti Spotting: Werregarenstraat'
   - 'Quiz along the way'
-  - 'Jenever tasting: Dreupelkot'
+  - 'Gin and/or fruit juice tasting'
+  - 'Optional: Extra challenges'
+  - 'Prizes for the winners!'
 gallery:
   [
     'stroppentocht/stroppentocht-2.jpg',